Tenza/Decktet-Magnate/README.md

 - This project was made in 2012 and it was developed in Java with NetBeans.
 - The project itself is in Portuguese, although all the code and comments are in English.
-- The game uses a finite-state machine and the model-view-controller model.
-- The game logic is completely separate from its interface, so the game can be played using the console or GUI.
+- The game logic is completely separate from its interface, and the game is available to be played in text or GUI (default).
+- The game uses a finite-state machine to control the game flow and model-view-controller to control GUI interaction.
 - The rules of the game can be found [here](http://wiki.decktet.com/game:magnate).
+- The cards can be selected and reselected using right click.
+- The tokens can be selected and deselected using right/left/middle clicks.
-- You can zoom the board game using CTRL + Scroll.
+- It is also possible to zoom the board game by pressing CTRL + Scroll.

 ###In Game